simon-ritchie/apysc/docs_src/source/sprite_add_child_and_remove_child.md

 ## Automatic addition of the children

 Each `DisplayObject` instance will be added to a parent at the constructor.
-For example, a `Sprite` instance will be added to a parent stage basically, and graphics instances will be added to a parent `Sprite` instance.
+For example, a `Sprite` instance will be added to a parent stage basically, and `graphics` instances will be added to a parent `Sprite` instance.
+The `Rectangle` or the other `DisplayObject` instances, like the `Circle`, behaves in the same way (they will be added to a `graphics` container instance automatically).

 If you need to adjust a parent, then it will be necessary to call the `add_child` or `remove_child` interfaces manually (for instance, set a `Sprite` parent to the other `Sprite`).